stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/1_distributed_memory/README.md

-# PSyclone and LFRic: distributed-memory tutorial part 1 #
+# PSyclone and LFRic distributed-memory tutorial: parallel code #

 In this example you will see how to how to switch from generating sequential code to parallel distributed-memory code using the LFRic